pvcraven/web-development-class/source/semester_2/assignments/validate_a_form/validate_a_form.rst

 Come up with reasonable regular expressions.
 Don't take empty fields.
 Don't take fields of 35 characters if your database field is 30 characters.
 But you do want to accept names like "O'Malley" and "José".

+The date field will send data in a YYYY-MM-DD format, even if you enter DD/MM/YYYY.
+So your regular expression will need to validate accordingly.

 Step 7 - Display validation results to the user
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^